ziforigin/WHU_cards/README.md

 pip install -r requirements.txt

-3) now you are ready to use the program! run: pytest -s -v main.py
+3) now you are ready to use the program! run: python main.py

-To add decks you want to download, add them to WHU_cards/resources/decks_list.json
+To add decks you want to download, add them to WHU_cards/resources/config.cfg

-To change width\height\number of cards on a sheet change settings in WHU_cards/resources/config.json

 All output will be stored in WHU_cards/output
 Sheets for printing in WHU_cards/output/for_printing